-Sovereign citizen extremists in New Jersey mostly engage in nonviolent activities, such as self-identifying in court paperwork and traffic-stop encounters and filing liens against law enforcement and public officials.
-In May 2016, legislation in New Jersey enhanced the penalties on sovereign citizen extremists filing fraudulent financial documents or liens as a retaliatory tactic against public officials; however, criminal penalties are unlikely to deter sovereign citizen extremists because they are adopting new methods to circumvent laws.
+Sovereign citizen extremists in New Jersey attacked law enforcement at least once in 2017; however, they mostly engage in non-violent activity such as self-identifying in court paperwork and traffic stops and filing liens against public officials.
+In May 2016, legislation in New Jersey enhanced penalties associated with the filing of fraudulent liens to retaliate against public officials.
+Sovereign citizens have since adopted new methods to circumvent the law.

-- In March 2016, a self-identified sovereign citizen in New Jersey filed seven fraudulent liens against public officials from prison totaling over $120 million.
-In 2015, the same individual mailed a letter to a Judge in Hunterdon County claiming wrongful imprisonment and demanded approximately $50,000 in relief.
+In March 2016, a self-identified sovereign citizen in prison in New Jersey filed seven fraudulent liens against public officials totaling over $120 million.
+In 2015, the same individual mailed a letter to a judge in Hunterdon County claiming false imprisonment and demanding approximately $50,000 in relief.

 United States Nexus